apache/fury-site/docs/guide/swift/custom-serializers.md

   limitations under the License.
 ---

-Use a manual serializer when a target needs a custom encoding or cannot meet the direct-access requirements of an
+Use a custom serializer when a target needs a custom encoding or cannot meet the direct-access requirements of an
 [external structural serializer](external-types.md).

-A manual serializer is not limited to external types:
+A custom serializer is not limited to external types:

 - A target that itself conforms to `Serializer` with `Target == Self` selects that implementation implicitly everywhere.